dschinkel/babysitter-kata/Readme.md

 ## Old Requirements:
 The babysitter:
-- starts no earlier than 5:00PM
-- leaves no later than 4:00AM
 - gets paid $12/hour from start-time to bedtime
 - gets paid $8/hour from bedtime to midnight
 - gets paid $16/hour from midnight to end of job